Table of Contents

 Providing context to translators

-Context helps your translators understand what they're translating, whether that's the meaning of a specific word or phrase, or the high-level "what" it is that they're working on.
+Context helps your translators understand what they're translating, whether that's the meaning of a specific word or phrase or the high-level "what" they're working on.
 By providing context to translators, you can prevent mistranslations (nobody wants those!).
 Here are a few ways to provide context to translators:

-Give them access to your app or website.
-And maybe even host a 15-minute run-through of your product.
+• Give them access to your app or website or maybe host a 15-minute run-through of your product.
 It’s always helpful to see at a high level what something is about.

 Translating and reviewing content

 Transifex provides translators with two different translation environments to work in.
-One is for file-based content and another (Transifex Live) for websites.
-In both, you or your translators can translate and review strings.
+One is for file-based or Transifex Native content (Editor view), and another (Transifex Live) is for websites, which allows them to translate directly on your website.
+In both, you and your translators can translate and review strings.
 Once a string is marked as reviewed, it means it’s ready to be used.
 Translators cannot make any more edits to that translation.

 The following articles cover how to use each of the translation environments: